ViniciusMeyer/Interference-Classifier/README.md

 Here, you will find all used codes and results from this paper.</br>

-Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br> Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil</br>
+Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br> School of Technology, Pontifical Catholic University of Rio Grande do Sul (PUCRS) - Porto Alegre, Brazil</br>
 Reference: to appear</br>

 # How-to-use